-From Table 1, it can be observed that the general implementation of classroom management practices in the sampled public secondary schools varied among the schools, as indicated by mean ratings ranging from 1.40 to 2.50.
-The overall mean rating for implementation of classroom management practices in the sampled public secondary schools was 1.95, which was moderate.
+Table 1 shows that the general implementation of classroom management practices in the sampled public secondary schools varied among the schools, as indicated by mean ratings ranging from 1.40 to 2.50.
+The overall mean rating for implementing classroom management practices in the sampled public secondary schools was 1.95, which was moderate.